|Puerta de Jerez - the only remaining gate in Tarifa's old city walls.|

 Puerta de Jerez

-Jerez Gate is the only entrance through the old Moorish city walls that remains today of the four original ones - as the name suggests, this gate gave access to the road northwards to Jerez de la Frontera.
+Jerez Gate is a medieval gateway and the only entrance through the old Moorish city walls that remains today of the four original ones - as the name suggests, this gate gave access to the road northwards to Jerez de la Frontera.

 The arched gate is flanked by two crenellated towers from a later date.
 Above the single pointed arch is a plaque explaining a key date in the history of Tarifa: when King Sancho IV, whose statue you can see by the Castillo de Guzman El Bueno, conquered the city from the Moors.